Luis Robert Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.65 team ERA ranks fifth among all league pitching staffs.
+- The Yankees' 3.65 team ERA ranks fifth across all MLB pitching staffs.

-- The Yankees rank 17th in baseball in home runs given up (68 total, 1.1 per game).
+- Yankees pitchers combine to surrender 68 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

-- Vasquez makes his first start of the season for the Yankees.
+- Severino gets the start for the Yankees, his fourth of the season.
+He is 0-1 with a 5.28 ERA and 12 strikeouts in 15 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.